 1. Starting from Heatherdene car park, walk out of the same entrance you drove through and cross the road.
 Take a left and walk 500 metres to the big black gates at Ladybower Dam.

-2. Take a right and walk across dam wall.
+2. Walk across dam wall.
 The Ladybower Plug Holes are located in each corner, next to the dam wall.

 3. Once you’ve crossed the dam wall, take a right at the end.
-Follow the path for 180metres, to where there is a footpath on the left leading up into the woods.
+Follow the path for 180 metres, to a footpath on the left leading up into the woods.
 This is the start of a steady incline to the summit of Win Hill.

 5. After 150m, at the next footpath junction, take the footpath on the left.
 Walk through the wooden gate to the left of the large metal gate, and continue straight ahead.
 There will be a footpath on the left a little further along – ignore this.